robertvunabandi/6036/README.md

 #### Variant: `Average Perceptron(data_set, labels)`

 The average perceptron returns the average of all the `theta` and `theta_0` from the algorithm ran above.
+The following implementation is a more efficient way of getting the average perceptron.
+If it was not efficient, one would keep adding `theta` to `thetas` for every single iteration regardless of getting an activation that is less than or equal to 0.
+Then, during the return, one returns `thetas / (n * T), theta_0s / (n * T)`.

 ```python
 d, n = data_set.shape